-The Company entered into an interest rate swap derivative agreement, which started on March 13, 2017 and expires on May 13, 2020.
-The swap agreement fixes the LIBOR rate on \$150.0 million of the revolving credit facility at 2.18 percent, resulting in an effective rate of 3.43 percent after adding the 1.25 percent margin based on the current pricing tier per the credit agreement - see Note 9 for more information.
+The Company was a party to an interest rate swap derivative agreement, which started on March 13, 2017 and expired on May 13, 2020.
+The swap agreement fixed the LIBOR rate on \$150.0 million of the revolving credit facility borrowings at 2.18 percent, plus the then effective margin based on the then current pricing tier per the credit agreement - see Note 11 for more information.